JermellB/restagraph/docs/Demo_session.md

     $ curl -X POST --data-urlencode schema@schemas/movies_demo.json http://192.0.2.1:4950/schema/v1
     Created

-This demonstrates one of Restagraph's features: you can augment the schema and API at any time, by uploading more definitions.
+This demonstrates an important feature: you can augment the schema and API at any time, by uploading more definitions.

 If you want to check the schema at any point, you can request the whole thing and use `jq` to make it human-readable: